JaclynMM/MusicSearchJS/README.md

 The details are pulled from a backend python project previously created.
 There is a separate README file within that project but I will list those same instructions below along with the information on running the React JS app you see here.

+This is build on a small backend database.
+Guaranteed artists are "Eric Clapton" "Dave Matthews" "Aaron Dessner".